Anri-Lombard/AIEngineering/Chapter 1/PlanningAIApplications.md

 2. Model development

-- requires tooling like frameworks for modelling, trainign, finetuning, and inference optimization.
+- requires tooling like frameworks for modelling, training, finetuning, and inference optimization.